OpenEnergyPlatform/ontology/README.md

 ## Scope of this ontology

 This **domain** ontology is a joint effort to represent the energy-system modelling context based on standard terminologies used by human experts in this field of research.
 It is designed to improve transparency and facilitate comparability & transferability within the energy system modelling context.
+This ontology makes use of the Basic Formal Ontology ( [BFO](https://github.com/OpenEnergyPlatform/ontology/wiki) )and its principles.

 ## License / Copyright